wiremock/api-template-library/apisetu.gov.in-ehimapurtihp/index.md

 ---
 slug: "apisetu-gov-in-ehimapurtihp"
-name: "Department of Food and Civil Supplies Himachal Pradesh, Himachal Pradesh"
+title: "Department of Food and Civil Supplies Himachal Pradesh, Himachal Pradesh"
 provider: "apisetu.gov.in"
 description: "Ration Cards Issued by Department of Food, Civil Supplies and Consumer\
   \ Affairs, Himachal Pradesh (http://food.hp.nic.in/) are available for download\